jameswestman/flyingpimonster.net/index.md

 ---
 # Games
-I don't have the attention span to make complicated games, but I still enjoy it.
+I don't have the attention span or the artistic talent to make complicated games, but I still enjoy it.
 All my games are made with [Godot Engine](https://godotengine.org), a super awesome open-source game engine.